a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 29. Multi-class, multi-label and multi-ouput ML systems
-To classify instances in a #machinelearning (#ml) system that may belong to several classed of data in which multiple binary outputs (belong to or not belong to each) occurs, we are dealing with multi-label (or merely multi-output) classifiers.
+To classify instances in a ML system that may belong to several classed of data in which multiple binary outputs (belong to or not belong to each) occurs, we are dealing with multi-label (or merely multi-output) classifiers.
 Multi-label classification is a generalization of multi-class classification in which each instance can have a unique label.

 There are some classifiers that support such classifications:
 1. k-Nearest Neighbour classifier (KNN)